 The flu shot is the most effective way to prevent infection.* All it takes is a few minutes to get vaccinated at work and you can protect yourself, your loved ones and your co-workers.
-For a schedule of upcoming flu vaccinations at your Hy-Vee, please choose your location and view the event calendar or store news section.
+Please contact your local store pharmacy to check availability and schedule a flu shot.

 For more information, please visit the Cold and Flu Health Center.
 Here you will find a full index of information about colds and the flu.